 Black Vermonters are an integral part of our state's history.
 Explore Vermont's Black history and meet the people and places who helped shape the nation along the African American Heritage Trail.

 Vermont is home to more than 100 covered bridges, boasting more covered bridges per square mile than any other U.S state.
 They offer unique opportunities for exploration.

 The Vermont Stone Trail

 Follow Vermont's Stone Trail and discover the history, art and culture that the granite, marble and slate mining industries infused in the Green Mountain State.

 Filmed in Vermont

+Vermont has a reputation for being picture perfect.
 Take a “star-studded” road-trip discovering Vermont film history.
 There are dozens of locations and film festivals to explore.

 Checking out Vermont's sculpture parks and outdoor offerings is one of the safest ways to enjoy it - and the outdoors provides the perfect backdrop..

 Learn about Vermont's Civil War history.
 Visit museums, historic sites, and public memorials; explore preserved towns and villages, and hike local trails to learn about Vermont's role.